chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 	color: blue;
 }</pre>

-Now you&#8217;ve explicitly resolved how you want the `landing-page-button` to look.
+Now you've explicitly resolved how you want the `landing-page-button` to look.
 Maybe you see the follow-up issue though, the resulting compilation looks like:<code class="language-css" lang="css"></code>

 <pre class="lang:css decode:true">.landing-page-button {
 	/* from main-button */